Fairmont Jasper Park Lodge

-Opened in 1915 as Tent City—a string of luxury canvas tents along Lac Beauvert, overlooking Whistlers and Pyramid mountains—this was possibly North America’s first "glamping" site.
-Wildly popular, in 1922 the main lodge was built and a series of luxury log cabins and cedar chalets spread across 700 acres in the heart of Jasper National Park, a UNESCO World Heritage site.
-Bristling with Douglas firs and pine trees, the area sees herds of elk nibble the grass, chipmunks scurry through the trees, and the occasional bear.
-Accommodations range from intimate one-bed cabins to bring-the-whole-family eight-bed mini-mansions, all with views across the lake or the forest and mountains.
-Classic lodge-style interior design is the order of the day, with wood beams and a combination of earthy and granite tones.
+Opened in 1915 as Tent City—a string of luxury canvas tents along Lac Beauvert, with vistas of Whistlers Peak and Pyramid Mountain—this was possibly North America’s first "glamping" site.
+The destination proved wildly popular, and in 1922 the main lodge was opened as well as a series of luxury log cabins spread across 700 acres in the heart of Jasper National Park, a UNESCO World Heritage site.
+Bristling with Douglas firs and pine trees, the area sees herds of elk nibbling the grass, chipmunks scurrying through the trees, and the occasional bear.
+Rooming options range from intimate one-to-two-person bolt-holes to bring-the-whole-family eight-bed mini-mansions, all with views across the lake or the forest and mountains.
+Classic lodge-style interior design is the order of the day in the cabins, with wood beams and a combination of earthy and granite tones.
+Meanwhile, rooms are clean-lined and decked out in fresh whites and light wood accents.
 Thanks to the picture-perfect views and the family-friendly accommodations, the Lodge is a popular venue for destination weddings.
 There is also an 18-hole golf course.